emilianavt/VSeeFaceManual/README.md

 3) ([Screenshot](/assets/img/LightingSceneCamera.png)) Camera icon next to Gizmos: Field of View: 16.1 (default focal length of 85mm) or 10.2 (135mm)
 4) ([Screenshot](/assets/img/LightingCamera.png)) Optional, Main Camera: Clear Flags: Solid Color, Background: 808080 (Hexadecimal), Field of View: as above

+The first setting is the most important one.

 ### Troubleshooting

 This section lists common issues and possible solutions for them.